apache/nuttx/configs/samv71-xult/README.txt

 I2C address:

-  The 7-bit address of the AT24 part is is 0b1011AAA where AAA is the state of the A0, A1, and A3 pins on the part.
+  The 7-bit addresses of the AT24 part are 0b1010AAA for the normal 2Kbit
+  memory and 0b1011aaa for the "extended memory" where aaa is the state of the A0, A1, and A3 pins on the part.
 On the SAMV71-XULT board, these are all pulled high so the full, 7-bit address is 0x5f.

 Networking